aws-samples/fashion-assistant-agent/README.md

 To quickly search for similar styles, we need a vector database to store multi-modal embeddings of our fashion dataset.
 You can use different tools for such task.
 For this workshop, we will use the serverless option: [Amazon OpenSearch Serverless (AOSS)](https://aws.amazon.com/opensearch-service/features/serverless/), so that AWS can handle the infrastructure of the vector database for us.

-In `[Step 1](langgraph_implementation/Step1_populate_AOSS_index.ipynb)` we will download of test data, create the multi-modal embeddings and ingest the vector representations of our data into an AOSS collection.
+In [Step 1](langgraph_implementation/Step1_populate_AOSS_index.ipynb) we will download of test data, create the multi-modal embeddings and ingest the vector representations of our data into an AOSS collection.

 The pre-requisite infrastructure for this lab is already created for you and we will use [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) to access them.

 #### Step 2.
 LangGraph Agent Interaction

-Once our data is embedded and stored in our vector database, we will create our agent in `[Step2](langgraph_implementation/Step2_langgraph_agent.ipynb)`.
+Once our data is embedded and stored in our vector database, we will create our agent in [Step2](langgraph_implementation/Step2_langgraph_agent.ipynb).
 We will also test and interact with this agent with your fashion requests.

 #### STEP 3.
 Cleanup